algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **getAtomicTransactionComposerTransactions**(`atc`): `TransactionWithSigner`[]

-Returns the array of transactions currently present in the given
+Returns the array of transactions currently present in the given `AtomicTransactionComposer`

-**`See`**

-AtomicTransactionComposer

 #### Parameters